ClecioJung/digital-control/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\color{blue} O(s) = \displaystyle\frac{K_{ol}}{s %2B w_{ol}}">

-More information about the functioning of this library can be achieved by consulting the source code (its not that hard).
-Feel free to contact me with questions or comments.

 ### Indirect Field Oriented Control (IFOC)

 The [IFOC](https://en.wikipedia.org/wiki/Vector_control_(motor)) is a control method largely used with [variable-frequency drives (VFD)](https://en.wikipedia.org/wiki/Variable-frequency_drive) to control the troque and/or speed of [induction motors](https://en.wikipedia.org/wiki/Induction_motor).
 In this library, this control method is implemented by the `IFOC` structure.
+The project of this controller requires the parameters of the matematical model of the motor, which can be obtained from blocked rotor and no-load tests of induction motors.
 Check out this example:

 ```c
 const float samplingTime = 0.01f;